-A blessed continuing ‘Merrie Christmas!’ to all our readers, as we celebrate all these twelve days, right up to the Epiphany and the Baptism of our Lord.
+A blessed continuing ‘Merrie Christmas!’ to all our readers, on this sixth day of Christmas, as we celebrate all these twelve days, right up to the Epiphany and the Baptism of our Lord.
 So keep those lights and candles burning, the decorations, the Nativity set, the tree…Christmas has just begun!

 If we who are called bishops desire to understand the meaning of our calling and to be worthy of it, we must strive to keep our eyes on him whom God appointed high priest for ever, and to follow in his footsteps.
 For our sake he offered himself to the Father upon the altar of the cross.
 He now looks down from heaven on our actions and secret thoughts, and one day he will give each of us the reward his deeds deserve.